luminosita/dotfiles/README.md

 The output is as follows.

 ```
-dotfiles [📝] via ❄️  devbox
+dotfiles [📝] via ❄️  impure
 ➜
 ```

-> Exit devbox shell.
+> Exit nix shell.
 Close the terminal session.
 Start a new terminal session.

 The output is as follows.